 Issue Implications Sign-off Impact on Corporate Priorities Accepting the recommendations will materially improve the Council's ability to achieve the corporate objectives around Homes & Communities.
 We set out the reasons other choices will be less effective in section 3.
 Head of Regeneration and Economic Development Cross Cutting Objectives By supporting those who are homeless and vulnerable to have access to appropriate accommodation, which is of a decent standard the report addresses the issues of deprivation and social mobility.
-Head of Regeneration and Economic Development Risk Management Already covered in the risk section.
+Head of Regeneration and Economic Development Risk Management Already covered in the risk.
 Head of Regeneration and Economic Development Financial The proposals set out in the recommendation are all within already approved budgetary headings within the capital programme and so there is no need for new/additional funding for implementation of this project.
 The financial saving from investment in acquiring properties, in terms of reduced spend on nightly paid accommodation, means that borrowing for this purpose is sustainable.
-Section 151 Officer & Finance Team Staffing The work towards completing any property purchases will be established using existing staff resources within the Economic Development & Regeneration Team and Mid-Kent Legal.
+Staffing The work towards completing any property purchases will be established using existing staff resources within the Economic Development & Regeneration Team and Mid- Kent Legal.
 An appointed external Surveyor and Contractor will assist with the project.
-Head of Regeneration and Economic Development Legal Accepting the recommendations will fulfil the Council's duties under the Housing Act 1996 and the Homelessness Act 2002.
-Failure to accept the recommendations without agreeing suitable alternatives may place the Council in breach of these acts.
-Acting on Team Leader, Contracts and Commissioning the recommendations is within the Council's powers as set out in the Constitution.
+Head of Regeneration and Economic Development Legal Section 1 of the Localism Act 2011 gives local authorities a general power of competence to do anything that individuals may do.
+The Local Government Act 1972, section 111(1) empowers a local authority to do Claudette Valmond, - Interim Head of Legal Partnership anything (whether or not involving the expenditure, borrowing, or lending of money or the acquisition or disposal of any property or rights) which is calculated to facilitate, or is conducive or incidental to, the discharge of any of their functions.
+In particular, section 120(1)(2) of the 1972 Act enables the Council to acquire land to be used for the benefit, improvement or development of their area; or for the purpose of discharging the Council's functions.
+Acting on the recommendations is within the Council's powers as set out in the above statutory provisions.
 Privacy and Data Protection No implications identified.
 Policy and Information Team Equalities The recommendations do not propose a change in service therefore will not require an equalities impact assessment.
 Impact assessments may be required for individual projects.
-Senior Policy and Communities Officer Public Health We recognise that the recommendations will have a positive impact on population health or that of individuals.
+Equalities and Communities Officer Public Health We recognise that the recommendations will have a positive impact on population health or that of individuals.
 Public Health Officer Crime and Disorder The recommendation will have no impact on Crime and Disorder.
-The Community Protection Team have been consulted and mitigation has been proposed Head of Regeneration and Economic Development Procurement Officers have waivers in place for a Contractor for works and Surveyor to continue to work on this project Head of Regeneration and Economic Development & Section 151 Officer Biodiversity and Climate Change The implications of this report on biodiversity and climate change have been considered.
+The Community Protection Team have been consulted and mitigation has been proposed Head of Regeneration and Economic Development Procurement Officers have waivers in place for a Contractor for works and Surveyor to continue to work on this project.
+Head of Service & Section 151 Officer Biodiversity and Climate Change The implications of this report on biodiversity and climate change have been considered.
 Additional properties as part of MBC's portfolio will increase the energy consumption and therefore CO2e produced by the additional properties purchased.
-The additional properties will be added to the decarbonisation plans currently being formulated to ensure they, along with all MBC assets, are in line with our Net Zero commitments by 2030.
-Biodiversity and Climate Change Officer
+The additional properties will be added to the decarbonisation plans currently being Biodiversity and Climate Change Officer formulated to ensure they, along with all MBC assets, are in line with our Net Zero commitments by 2030.
+Any repairs made to the temporary accommodation, will include improvements to the buildings EPC rating and consideration to upgrade heating systems and insulation needed to reduce carbon emissions and energy bills.